 - All Startup Plan features

-All of JitBit’s plans come with a 21-day free trial, 24/7 support, and the option to upgrade, downgrade, or cancel anytime.
+All of JitBit’s plans come with a 10-day money back guarantee, 24/7 support, and the option to upgrade, downgrade, or cancel anytime.

 Founded in 2011, HappyFox is a relative newcomer on the help desk scene.
 We chose it as the best for ease of use because it balances a full suite of ticketing features with an intuitive and well-thought-out interface that can be customized to any type of view or workflow.